Dice: Spherical dice

 A die can be constructed in the shape of a sphere, with the addition of an internal cavity in the shape of the dual polyhedron of the desired die shape and an internal weight.
-The weight will settle in one of the points of the internal cavity, causing it to settle with one of the numbers uppermost.
-For instance, a sphere with an octahedral cavity and a small internal weight will settle with one of the 6 points of the cavity held downwards by the weight.
+The weight settles into one of the points of the internal cavity, causing it to settle with one of the numbers uppermost.
+For instance, a sphere with an octahedral cavity and a small internal weight settles with one of the 6 points of the cavity held downward by the weight.